-Voice mail is in decline.
+Voice mail is dying.
 Good riddance.

 Listening to voice mail is excruciating.
 You need to dial a number, wait for the prompts, and then when you finally reach the actual message, the sound quality is so garbled that you catch only half of the message, forcing you to listen to it multiple times.
 It’s slow.
 It’s annoying.
 And it has no place in today’s face-paced business world.